-The scientific name for this insect is Phthirius pubis, and it has three common names: pubic lice, pubic louse, and crab lice; all of them disgusting.
+The scientific name for this pestilence is Phthirius pubis, and it has three common names: pubic lice, pubic louse, and crab lice; all of them disgusting.
 The name crabs came about by the way they use their claws to grip our genitals and hair to stay on-board.
 Pubic lice are parasites.
 They feed on our blood and will die in two days without it.
 The adult pubic louse averages 1.1–1.8 millimeters in length, which makes them visible to the naked eye.
 The best way to diagnose an infestation is by observing the little white eggs or nits attached to pubic hair, accompanied by a severely annoying crotch itch and a significant drop in your sexual activity.
 If that doesn’t sound great to you, read on.

 I have never personally caught crabs.
 But, from what I understand, it is more embarrassing than it is anything else.
 Crabs are not a serious affliction, and there are several very effective methods for getting rid of the little buggers.
 Crabs are almost entirely acquired through direct contact with an infected person’s genital area.
 Less often they can be acquired through contact with clothing or linens of an infected person.
 Contrary to popular rumor, it is very difficult to get crabs from a toilet seat.
 Crabs that fall off a person are generally injured, dying, or dead.
 Any crabs on the toilet will be unable to grip the smooth surface, so they will fall off that, too.
 Sorry, you can’t blame the toilet seat for this one.

 Pediculosis pubis is a scientific way of saying you’ve got crabs on your junk.
 So, if you’re too embarrassed to tell people you got crabs from some random sexual encounter, just tell them you have a case of pediculosis pubis.
 It might save you some face.
 Unless they Google it.